 PREMIERES: New Works by Nina Young, Emily Cooley, Francesca Hellerman, Chris Biggs, Jacob TV – Philly and NYC

 As the title suggests, Emily Cooley’s Dissolve is about musical progress and eventual dissolution.
 The work concludes with a hymn that evokes a quality of sadness, but, in her words, “is meant to be more nostalgic than desolate.”
+Her music, described as “a beautiful delicacy” by Vermont Today, is frequently in dialogue with works of contemporary fiction and critical theory, questioning conventions of narrative and exploring the dynamics of power and vulnerability.
 Emily Cooley composed Dissolve as the winner of the PRISM Quartet’s inaugural Robert Capanna Commissioning Award.

-Francesca Hellerman’ s From Here to There plays with different iterations of a single musical idea.
-The piece light-heartedly follows a motif as it meanders between the vertical, the horizontal, the jazzy, the bluntly dissonant, now flowing, now lop-sided, now distilled into long tones or even grinding to a halt.
-It challenges the listener to consider how the material moves from one world to the other.
-Francesca Hellerman composed From Here to There as the winner of the PRISM Quartet/Walden School for Young Composers Student Commissioning Award.
+Francesca Hellerman’s From Here to There plays with different iterations of a single musical idea.
+She describes the piece as “light-heartedly following a motif as it meanders between the vertical, the horizontal, the jazzy, the bluntly dissonant, now flowing, now lop-sided, now distilled into long tones or even grinding to a halt.
+It challenges the listener to consider how the material moves from one world to the other.”
+Hellerman composed From Here to There as the winner of the PRISM Quartet/Walden School for Young Composers Student Commissioning Award.
+She is a rising sophomore at Williams College.

 Settlement Music School, Mary Louise Curtis Branch